dfelinto/blender-manual/manual/render/cycles/world_settings.rst

    Distance from shading point to trace rays.
    A shorter distance emphasizes nearby features, while longer distances make it also take objects farther away into account.

+   This option can also be overridden per object in the :ref:`Object Properties <bpy.types.CyclesObjectSettings.ao_distance>`, which is useful when you have both small and large scale objects in the same scene.

 Lighting from ambient occlusion is only applied to diffuse reflection BSDFs;
 glossy or transmission BSDFs are not affected.